Federal Direct Loan

 - before you can receive a PLUS Loan, you must have determined your maximum eligibility for Direct subsidized and unsubsidized loan funding.

 The maximum a Graduate student can borrow is $65,000 in subsidized loan funding and $138,500 in subsidized and unsubsidized loan funding.
 Once an individual has reached these maximums, they are NO LONGER ELIGIBLE TO BORROW through this program.
-Keep these maximums in mind, so that you do no “max out” your eligibility before finishing your education.
+Keep these maximums in mind, so that you do not "max out" your eligibility before finishing your education.

 For Federal Direct Student Loan Programs, loan repayment begins six months after you graduate, withdraw, or drop below half-time status for the loans you have borrowed while attending NNU.
 The exact schedule and amount of your repayment will not be known until your loan repayment begins.
 Check with the Department of Education for more information and loan repayment calculators to assist you in estimating your monthly payment.